dimtass/linux-arduino-spi-i2c/README.md

 for the Linux hardware as it's a low spec board with an allwinner H3, it's really cheap and common to find and it has both an I2C and SPI interface.

+The photo-resistor I'm using is the `VT33A603/2` and also I'm using an orange LED.s

 ## Connection
 These are the connections between the `Nanopi-neo` and the `Arduino nano`.